1000buffalogenomes/1000buffalogenomes.github.io/aboutme.md

 - <a href="https://uvas.edu.pk/institutes/bio-biochemstry/staff/profiles/ali_raza.htm">University of Veterinary and Animal Sciences, Lahore</a> -->

 ### Goals
-- Organise research groups and harmonise our project direction for the water buffaloes
+- Organise research groups and harmonise our project direction for the water buffalo
 - Discover SNPs from 1000 water-buffalo samples
 - SNP array panel and low pass WGS + SNP capture
 - Design methods for genetic improvement and conservation